3fon3fonov/exostriker/README.md

 * Instant AMD stability check for multiple planetary systems (including during optimization or MCMC/Nested Sampling).
 * Long-term stability check of multiple planetary systems using SyMBA, MVS, and MVS with a GR precession.
 * Fully interactive, super-fast, high-quality, exportable plots.
-* Handy cornerplot GUI control.
+* Handy "cornerplot" GUI control.
 * Import/Export of work sessions and multi-sessions.
 * Export plots to a matplotlib window for further customization.
 * Export ready to use LaTeX tables with best-fit parameters, errors, and statistics.